seaflow-uw/seaflow-web/content/contact/index.md

   - block: contact
     content:
-      text: We train the next generation of scientists with quantitative skills to understand how marine microbes respond to a changing planet.
-Our lab offers opportunities for undergraduate research, graduate studies, and postdoctoral positions.
-We welcome individuals from all backgrounds and levels of experience.
-If you are interested in joining our team, please contact us to discuss current opportunities. <br>
+      text: We train scientists with quantitative skills to study phytoplankton responses to climate change.
+We welcome researchers from all backgrounds and experience levels.
+Contact us to discuss current opportunities for undergraduates, graduate students, and postdocs. <br>
         <br>
         Dr. Francois Ribalet <br>
         School of Oceanography <br>